quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Discarding Packet Number Space State

-When keys for an packet number space are discarded, any in-flight packets sent with those keys are removed from the count of bytes in flight.
+When keys for a packet number space are discarded, any in-flight packets sent with those keys are removed from the count of bytes in flight.
 Loss recovery state is also discarded, so no loss events will occur for any in-flight packets from that space (see {{discard-initial}}).
 Note that it is